 A tool to automate your tasks

-If a step in your process is important, you should look into how you can automate it.
+If a step in your process is essential, you should look into automating it.
 It shouldn't be necessary for people to know the process in and out to follow it.
-All of the activities I'm going to describe work best when they run once you push code to your repository.
+All of the activities I describe work best when they run once you push code to your repository.

 It doesn't matter which platform you pick.
 Here are some that I've worked with previously.